In my last post, I described Why Internal Auditors Should Care about Robotic Process Automation.

 In my experience, bad ROI with ACL and similar tools is due to the following:

-- Management doesn’t support analytics, or says they do, but don’t really (someone remind me to write an entire post about this).
+- Management doesn’t support analytics, or says they do, but don’t really (I wrote an entire post about this here).

 - Analytics is not part of the audit process.
 Therefore, analytics is only done periodically and it’s hard to retain something you only use occasionally.